ID Case File #1

 The Hybrid Strategy

 So, which path is right?
-Neither.
+As usual… it depends.

-The expert approach isn't about choosing one or the other; it's about blending them to get the best of both worlds.
+The ideal approach isn’t about choosing one or the other; it’s about blending them to get the best of both worlds.
 A successful first call is a carefully choreographed dance between demonstrating expertise and guiding discovery.

 Here’s the step-by-step process we train our project leads to follow in a 30-minute scoping call.